China, US allies divided over Pelosi's Taiwan visit - KTVZ

 “America’s determination to preserve democracy, here in Taiwan and around the world, remains ironclad,” Pelosi said.

-After Taiwan, she is due to visit South Korea and Japan, both major U.S. security partners in Asia.
+After Taiwan, she will visit South Korea and Japan, both major U.S. security partners in Asia.